 All Capital Metro's fixed route buses are equipped with an OrbStar mobile data terminal.
 This system allows for the reporting of the following five pre-set categories of close call: pedestrian/bicycle, fixed object, vehicle, scooter, and other.
 When a close call event occurs, the vehicle operator presses the appropriate button, and a record is created in the OrbCAD database.
 This record contains the type of close call, the location and time of the incident, route number and transit vehicle number.
-The radio controller follows up with the vehicle operator who experienced the close call and documents the close call event, gathering further details.
-This information is then added to the record.

 The City of Round Rock has a policy within the Policies and Procedures Manual called the Employee Grievance Procedure (Appendix A).
 This procedure applies to all City employees and covers complaints related to safety issues, inequitable distribution of work, and inequitable or inappropriate treatment.
 The procedure requires that when complaints are submitted, the complaints are first routed to the employee's immediate supervisor in writing within five working days of the incident.
 The immediate supervisor then has five working days to respond to the employee's grievance.
 If the problem is not resolved, the grievance will then be reviewed by an intermediate level supervisor.
 If there is not an intermediate supervisor, the complaint will move directly to the Department Director.
 If the grievance involves the Department Director, it will move on to the Assistant City Manager.
 A written response will then be given to the employee within five to seven working days, depending on which level of supervision the grievance moves to.
-Over the next year, RRT will review and modify, if necessary, the Employee Grievance Procedures to develop or create a new procedure specifically for the Public Transportation Department and its contractor to ensure the document complies with the ESRP requirements of 49 CFR Part 673.

 In general, the RRT ESRP will ensure that all employees are encouraged to report safety conditions directly to senior management or their direct supervisor for elevation to senior management.
-The policy will include any contract employees.
-The policy will also spell out what protections are afforded employees who report safety related conditions and will describe employee behaviors that are not covered by those protections.
-The policy will also elaborate on how safety conditions that are reported will be reported back to the initiator(s) - either to the individual or groups of individuals or organization, dependent on the nature of the safety condition.
+The policy will also spell out what protections are afforded employees who report safety related conditions and will describe employee behaviors that are not covered by those protections and may result in disciplinary action.
+This includes those cases where the reporting employee engaged in an illegal act, committed gross negligence, or deliberately or willfully disregarded regulations or procedures.

-To bolster the information received from frontline employees, RRT will also review our current policy for how our agency receives information and safety related data from employees and customers.
-If necessary, RRT will develop additional means for receiving, investigating and reporting the results from investigations back to the initiator(s) - either to the person, groups of persons, or distributed agencywide to ensure that future reporting is encouraged.
+To bolster the information received from frontline employees, RRT will work with contractors and review their policy and work with them on how our agency can receive information and safety related data from employees and customers.
+RRT will develop additional means for receiving, investigating, and reporting the results from investigations back to the initiator(s) - either to the person, groups of persons, or distributed agency-wide to ensure that future reporting is encouraged.